woofwoofinc/sketch-favicon/README.md

 This work is dual-licensed under the Apache License, Version 2.0 and under the MIT Licence.

-You may licence this work under the Apache License, Version 2.0.
+You may license this work under the Apache License, Version 2.0.

     Copyright 2017 Woof Woof, Inc. contributors